 Now that I'm attached (since June 2010), if I'm on here at all I'm either playing flag-moderator to look at the weird things people flag or looking for friends for myself and wife (since July 2011).

 I'm very fond of cats, but I don't have any right now.
-My wife has a dog.
+My wife had a dog, who became our dog for the last five years of her very long life.

 I have a Bacon Number of two.